FRBCesab/fairpub/README.md

 business models (e.g. for-profit but academic friendly journals).
-Scientific publishing is increasingly dominated by for-profit journals, many of which attract prestige and submissions through high impact factors.
+Scientific publishing is increasingly dominated by for-profit journals, many of which attract prestige and submissions through high impact factors (McGill 2024).
 In contrast, non-profit journals – those that reinvest revenue into the academic community – struggle to maintain visibility despite offering more equitable publishing models.

 The R package `fairpub` aims to provide a user-friendly toolbox to investigate the fairness of a research (article, bibliographic list,